 In each region I arrived, a guide with a driver was waiting for me to take me to my hotel.
-They all were very nice, friendly and totally reliable.
+They were all very nice, friendly and totally reliable.
 I never had to wait even one minute, no matter what time my pick up was.
 The guides tell you some stories about the place, gives you some suggestions on sights and teaches you some Burmese so that you can at least say Hello and Thank you 😉

-How to pay?
+How to pay in Myanmar?

 Payment is still a bit outdated in Myanmar.
-When you book with an agency, I recommend you to pay the deposit via PayPal, even if you will be charged a little commission.
+When you book with an agency, I recommend you to pay the deposit via PayPal, even if you will be charged a commission.
 Don’t use bank transfer, because the foreign bank charges the hell of a lot.
 You can pay the rest in US Dollars upon arrival.
 But be aware that the bills have to be pretty much new.
 Don’t fold them!
-They may not be crinkled or slightly torn, not even half a millimeter.
+They may not be crinkled or slightly torn, not even half a millimetre.
 So pay attention when you withdraw the money from the bank.
-For the everyday life in Myanmar use the local ATMs and get local money, called Kyat (pronounced Chat).
+For everyday life in Myanmar use the local ATMs and get local money, called Kyat (pronounced Chat).
 Most of the hotels take credit cards by the way.
-When you research travel guides on how to pay you get different information.
-Some tell you bring enough dollars and some say credit cards are not accepted.
+When you research travel guides on how to pay, you get different information.
+Some tell you to bring enough dollars and some say credit cards are not accepted.

-Some behavior rules:
+Some behaviour rules:

 Myanmar is a Buddhist country with uncountable Buddhistic facilities and institutions.
-Do not wear shorts and minis as of religious and ethical reasons.
+Do not wear shorts and minis as for religious and ethical reasons.
 Women should cover their knees and shoulders unless they’re at the beach.
 And wear a bra…!
 Longyis, the local wrap skirts are quite convenient and can be bought on each corner.
 I received a beautiful Longyi from Luminous Journeys upon my arrival.
 Men are supposed to wear long pants.

 Whenever you enter a temple or a pagoda you need to take off your shoes (and socks).
-The easiest and most comfortable is to wear flip flops but bring sneakers in case you are planning long walks.
+The easiest and most comfortable is to wear flip-flops but bring sneakers in case you are planning long walks.
 I brought my sneakers because I read about snakes in Myanmar.
 Well, I have not seen even one…

 Apart from clothing please bear in mind some of the following rules.
 Kids are super sweet and they walk towards tourists.
 Do not touch their head, it is a very holy part of the body.
-Kindness is top priority.
+Kindness is a top priority.
 Be friendly and do not talk too loud.
 The Burmese do not shake hands, it is not very popular to touch the sweat of other people.
 Fair enough… If you sit in front of a Buddha or person, do not stretch your feet towards them.

 One last general thing.
 If you plan to do day trips and don’t necessarily need an English speaking guide, check for local drivers.
-You can save some money here and and at the same time support people.
+You can save some money here and at the same time support people.

-Which gear did I bring:
+Which camera gear did I take with me?

-My camera, the wide angle lens, the tele lens, the travel tripod, remote control, filters, additional batteries and loads of memory cards!
-Don’t risk running out of memory.
+Myanmar is a very photogenic country.
+You will find thousands of sceneries and moments you can shoot.
+I took a lot of stuff with me: My camera, the wide-angle lens, the Tele lens, the travel tripod, remote control, filters, additional batteries and loads of memory cards!
+Don’t risk running out of memory cards.

 My starting and finishing point was Yangon.
-It was just easier and more cost effective to choose in and out from the same airport.
+It was just easier and more cost-effective to choose in and out from the same airport.
 Domestic flights are not very expensive and airlines such as Air KBZ, Air Bagan, Air Mandalay or Yangon Airways are quite good.
-I researched on domestic flights before I booked my trip and read quite a few worrying stories on the internet.
+I researched domestic flights before I booked my trip and read quite a few worrying stories on the internet.
 Just ignore them and get your flight with one of the above.
 Your local travel agency will assist you with any questions.

 1 Yangon – Mandalay by plane